 2. Click Add the Permissions automatically to apply the permission to the shared folder.

 If you want to set a password for a shared folder, you shout set a user for Samba file server with “sudo smbpasswd -a Shais” command then type the password twice.

-Now it asks you user and password when someone want to access the shared folders.
-The file sharing from Ubuntu Linux has completed successfully.
+Now it asks your user and password when someone wants to access the shared folders.
+The file-sharing from Ubuntu Linux has completed successfully.
 Let’s test it from Windows 10 client.

 3. Access Shared Folders from Windows 10

 You can access the Linux shared folders from Windows 10 using Network section.
 To simply access the shared folders type the \\IP address\Shared folders.